dschmenk/PLASMA/README.md

 ### Return Values

 PLASMA always returns values from a function as it is defined, even if you don't explicitly supply one.
 Unless you define no return values with ```#0``` in the function definition.
+For example:
 ```
 def mydef()#2
     return 100